OpenZeppelin/openzeppelin-polkadot-zk/README.md

-# Polkadot Zero Knowledge
+# Polkadot Confidential Assets Framework

 **WARNING: This is beta software that has NOT been audited and is NOT ready for production.
 Use at your own risk!**

-Rust libraries for executing and verifying computations on encrypted data directly on-chain, leveraging Polkadot's interoperability and Zero-Knowledge Proofs for privacy and verifiability.
+Rust libraries for verifying computation executed on encrypted data directly on-chain, leveraging Polkadot's interoperability and Zero-Knowledge Proofs for privacy and verifiability.

-## Code Overview

 **Pallets**
 1. `pallet-confidential-assets`: confidential transfers interface following IERC7984 by OpenZeppelin, generic over cryptographic backend (ZK, FHE, TEE)